abschill/httpuppy/readme.md

 ![](logo.png)

-A simple framework for creating HTTP servers in node
+A simple abstraction layer for node's http module